(714) 321-9999 Call or Text 24/7

 When arrested in Orange County or Inland Empire, it's important to know your rights.
 Actually, it doesn't matter where you're arrested.
-Cooperating with, and being polite to the police or any other law enforcement, is very important when you are stopped or arrested.
+Cooperating with, and being polite to the police or any other law enforcement when arrested, is very important when you are stopped or arrested.
 You don't want to make matters worse by resisting arrest--this can increase charges against you.
 Remember, you'll have your day in court but it's important not to risk injuries to yourself nor incur unnecessary charges against you.
+Call an experienced lawyer who serves Orange County.
+We are located in Garden Grove but serve all of OC cities such as Anaheim, Stanton, Santa Ana and Westminster.

 You have a right to know if you're arrested.
 If you're not sure, you can always ask the police if it's okay for you to leave.
 If they say yes, the best thing you can do is stop talking and start walking, followed by calling an attorney.